 [Luhmann] implicitly conflates the concept of the ‘psychic’ system with the idea of incorporeality, presumably because of the non-material commonality between psyche and mind.

 But these claims are simply false.
-The psychic system is conscious awareness; it is the body’s awareness of itself.
-The psychic system consists of whatever the body can perceive via its five senses and its “sixth sense,” proprioception (perception or awareness of the position and movement of the body).
-Thus all sentient beings, not just humans, have a psychic system.
+The psychic system can be called the body’s awareness of itself.
+The psychic system consists of whatever the body can perceive via its five senses and its sixth sense, proprioception (perception or awareness of the position and movement of the body) or seventh sense (the vestibular sense).
+Actually, there is no clear number of senses.
+Pre-moderns listed several senses, including “internal senses” like hunger, memory, imagination, will, reason, and others.
+Some senses might even be unconscious–e.g., the “gut senses” that regulate digestion.
+The endocrine system might also be considered a sensory system.
+But however we define the senses, all sentient beings, not just humans, have senses.
 A better term than psychic system might be sensorium–the sensory apparatus or faculties considered as a whole.

 Another error I often see is that for Luhmann the psychic system equals the human being.
 Here’s an example: